theTyster/theTyster/README.md

 ![greeting](https://github.com/theTyster/first-codes/assets/136642464/0725f9c9-c681-42a0-ae14-faa3f98789f7)

 I am passionate about uniting people from different walks of life.
-I started my career in public relations and decided to make the switch to programming as I began to understand how much of an impact computers really have on our ability to communicate and build bridges.
+I started my career in public relations and decided to make the switch to web development as I began to understand how much of an impact computers really have on our ability to communicate and build bridges.

 My main objective as a front-end programmer is to make it easier for users to access the information they are looking for.
 Secondary to that, I want people to be able to trust the programs and software that they are using.
 A good front end really makes a difference.